 Both Malfunction and Ice Over suffer from the same problems as Revoke Privileges.
 However, they’re still totally playable.
 Which one is better?
 Usually Malfunction, but sometimes you’d prefer the two mana discount.

-Deathtouch is great against big green creatures, and against vehicles too.
-You can expect a lot of both, which makes Aether Poisoner a very relevant card.
+Deathtouch is great against big Green creatures, and against Vehicles too.
+You can expect to face either of these, which makes Aether Poisoner a very relevant card.

-If you don’t have a great attack with it simply use its energy for something else, like Die Young.
+If you don’t have a great attack with it, don’t feel like you have to attack to get value out of it.
+You can simply use its energy for something else, like Die Young.

 Three damage for three mana at instant speed is already a good deal.
 However, you’ll often have an artifact or two lying around, even if you’re not trying and Sparks could very easily deal 5 damage, which takes care of most creatures in the format.